Quick Links

 Science:

-Our first History topic in Year 6 is called 'Frozen World'.
+Our Geography topic in Year 6 this half term is called 'Is the World Fair?'.
 During this topic, we will examine:

 Art: